mtth/azkaban/README.rst

     project.main()

 The :code:`add_file` method adds a file to the project archive (the second optional argument specifies the destination path inside the zip file).
 The :code:`add_job` method will trigger the creation of a :code:`.job` file.
-The first method argument will be the file's name, the second is a :code:`Job` instance. :code:`Job` instances accept a dictionary as constructor argument which is then used to generate the contents of their job file.
+The first method argument will be the file's name, the second is a :code:`Job` instance.

 From the command line we can now run :code:`python jobs.py --help` to view the list of all available options (:code:`build`, :code:`upload`, etc.).
 E.g. the